Nilpotent coadjoint orbits in small characteristic: introduction

 This paper is organized as follows.
-Sections \ref{sec-recol}-\ref{sec-comdef} study the cases when $G$ is a classical group and $p=2$.
-In Section \ref{sec-recol} we recall natural order relations on the set of irreducible characters of the Weyl group of $G$ (which have been used by Spaltenstein \cite{Spal} to describe closure relations of nilpotent orbits in $\Lg$); the classification of nilpotent orbits in $\Lg^*$; the combinatorial description of the Springer correspondence maps; and the definitions of nilpotent pieces in $\Lg^*$ given in \cite{L4,X4}.
-In section \ref{sec-sf} and Section \ref{sec-ind}, we describe the Springer fibers at elements in $\cN_{\Lg^*}$ and induction for nilpotent orbits in $\Lg^*$ (by an easy adaptation of \cite{LS1,Spal}) respectively which give preparation for Section \ref{sec-ord}.
-In Section \ref{sec-ord} we describe the order relations on $\underline{\cN_{\Lg^*}}$ which are given by natural order relations on the set of irreducible characters of the Weyl group of $G$ via Springer correspondence.
-In Section \ref{sec-comdef} we describe the nilpotent pieces in $\Lg^*$ explicitly and show that they coincide with MS-pieces.
-In Section \ref{sec-excep} we study the nilpotent orbits in $\Lg^*$ when $G$ is of exceptional type and $p$ is bad for $G$; in particular, we show that the set $\underline{\cN_{\Lg^*}}$ is finite and we determine the closure relations on $\underline{\cN_{\Lg^*}}$.
+Sections \ref{sec-recol}-\ref{sec-comdef} study the cases when $G$ is of type $B$, $C$ and $p=2$.
+In Section \ref{sec-recol} we recall a natural partial order on the set $W^\wedge$ of irreducible characters of the Weyl group of $G$ (used by Spaltenstein \cite{Spal} to describe closure relation among nilpotent orbits in $\Lg$), the classification of nilpotent coadjoint orbits in $\Lg^*$, the combinatorial description of the Springer correspondence maps, and the definition of nilpotent pieces in $\Lg^*$ given in \cite{L4,X4}.
+Section \ref{sec-sf} and Section \ref{sec-ind} are preparation for Section \ref{sec-ord}, where we describe the Springer fibers at elements in $\cN_{\Lg^*}$ and induction for nilpotent coadjoint orbits in $\Lg^*$ (by an easy adaptation of \cite{LS1,Spal}) respectively.
+In Section \ref{sec-ord} we determine the closure relation on $\underline{\cN_{\Lg^*}}$ which turns out to correspond to the natural partial order on $W^\wedge$ recalled in Subsection \ref{sec-dualnt} via Springer correspondence map.
+In Section \ref{sec-comdef} we describe the nilpotent pieces in $\Lg^*$ explicitly.
+In Section \ref{sec-excep} we classify the nilpotent coadjoint orbits in $\Lg^*$ when $G$ is of type $G_2$ and $p=3$, and when $G$ is of type $F_4$ and $p=2$.
+We determine the closure relation on $\underline{\cN_{\Lg^*}}$ and describe the nilpotent pieces in $\Lg^*$ explicitly.

-10pt { \bf Acknowledgement} I would like to thank George Lusztig for helpful discussions and for encouragement.
+10pt { \bf Acknowledgement} The author wish to thank George Lusztig and Kari Vilonen for helpful discussions and for encouragement.
+Thanks are also due to the referee for carefully reading the manuscript and for many suggestions that helped improve the exposition of the paper.